Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 A silk mask for luxurious shut-eye

 Eye masks are practical for ensuring you can get some shut-eye on a flight even if your neighbor insists on keeping their overhead light on.
-The cheapest versions will do the trick, but swap the usual cotton fabric for silk and an eye mask becomes a lot more luxe.
-They’re more expensive than the basic varieties, at about $50-$75, but it’s a small price for some first-class comfort.
+The cheapest versions will do the trick, but swap the usual cotton fabric for silk, and an eye mask becomes a lot more luxe.
+They’re more expensive than the basic varieties, at about $50–$75, but it’s a small price for some first-class comfort.

 The perfect travel pillow to help them sleep

 There’s no shortage of styles of travel pillow on the market, from the classic around-the-neck half-donut to the brace-like Trtl pillow.
-For comfort in a variety of positions, the Travelrest is a solid choice that ticks all the boxes: it’s inflatable so you can adjust the firmness and it doesn’t take up a lot of room when deflated; you can lean against it in a window seat or while more upright in the middle or aisle; and for a few bucks more you can buy a velvety soft cover.
-Bonus: it’s under $30.
+For comfort in a variety of positions, the Travelrest is a solid choice that ticks all the boxes: It’s inflatable so you can adjust the firmness, and it doesn’t take up a lot of room when deflated; you can lean against it in a window seat or while more upright in the middle or aisle; and for a few bucks more you can buy a velvety soft cover.
+Bonus: It’s under $30.

 Face masks, hydrating spray, or a luxe toiletry kit for hydrated skin